 The answer?
 Yes, they do.
 They break things and stain things and drive me bonkers with their messes and clutter.
 However, these things would happen whether my decor was “nice” and “light” or not.
 The biggest thing I’ve found about decorating with kids is that you just need to do it anyway.

 To look at that in reverse, I also understand that I have to have a relaxed mentality with my kids.
 That’s not to say I do it perfectly, I get as frustrated as any other parent when they’re careless and leave a popsicle to melt on the chair or whatever.
 However, I do try to keep in mind if they break something, that it was put in their path to begin with.
-Decorating with kids is all about letting things go.
+Kid-friendly decor requires letting things go.

 This brings me to the next point.
 I don’t actually have a ton they can break, or that would be irreplaceable if they did break it.